Constructive Muslim Thought and Engaged Scholarship Seminar

 Islamic Moral Theology in Conversation with the Future

-With the support of a John Templeton Foundation grant, Prof. Maria Dakake (George Mason University) and I are leading a project on “Islamic Moral Theology and the Future” (IMTF) in partnership with the AbuSulayman Center for Global Islamic Studies at George Mason University.
-Over the course of an estimated 28-months, IMTF is bringing together Muslim scholars and thinkers from around the world to explore the relevance of Islamic moral theology to issues facing the Muslim community and humankind globally.
-It is exploring how Muslim conceptions of virtue can contribute to a broader, cross-cultural conversation about human ethical challenges in the 21st century — from income inequality and unsustainable consumerism; to virtual platforms that enhance, but sometimes also distort, our human connections; to the need to create spaces that better connect us with our local communities.
+With the support of a John Templeton Foundation grant, Prof. Maria Dakake (George Mason University) and I led a project on “Islamic Moral Theology and the Future” (IMTF) in partnership with the AbuSulayman Center for Global Islamic Studies at George Mason University.
+Over the course of 28-months, IMTF brought together Muslim scholars and thinkers from around the world to explore the relevance of Islamic moral theology to issues facing the Muslim community and humankind globally.
+It explored how Muslim conceptions of virtue can contribute to a broader, cross-cultural conversation about human ethical challenges in the 21st century — from income inequality and unsustainable consumerism; to virtual platforms that enhance, but sometimes also distort, our human connections; to the need to create spaces that better connect us with our local communities.

 My framing contributions to the online roundtable on Islamic virtues of the self and economic inequalities are as follows: